How to Get Your National Police Clearance Online in the Philippines (2025 Guide)

 Validity Period

-Typically, the clearance is valid for 3 months to 1 year, depending on the applicant’s request.
+Typically, the clearance is valid for 6 months, depending on the applicant’s request.
 Once expires, a renewal is usually needed.

 Purpose